jenrrycordero/Parent-Base-Theme/README.md

-#General Instructions
-General documentation about the Base Parent Theme and how to use it and develop on top of it.
+#General Instructions about this Parent Theme and how to use it and develop on top of it.
 Please check this guide for any question.